ray-project/kuberay/docs/guidance/profiling.md

     # (Head Pod) Run a sample job in the Pod
     # `long_running_task` includes a `while True` loop to ensure the task remains actively running indefinitely.
-    # This allows you ample time to view the Stack Trace and CPU Flame Graph via the Ray dashboard.
+    # This allows you ample time to view the Stack Trace and CPU Flame Graph via Ray Dashboard.
     python3 samples/long_running_task.py
     ```
     **Notes:**
     - If you're running your own examples and encounter the error `Failed to write flamegraph: I/O error: No stack counts found` when viewing CPU Flame Graph, it might be due to the process being idle.
 Notably, using the `sleep` function can lead to this state.
 In such situations, py-spy filters out the idle stack traces.
 Refer to this [issue](https://github.com/benfred/py-spy/issues/321#issuecomment-731848950) for more information.

-6. **Profile using the Ray dashboard**:
+6. **Profile using Ray Dashboard**:
     - Visit http://localhost:8265/#/cluster.
     - Click `Stack Trace` for `ray::long_running_task`.
       <img width="1728" alt="StackTrace" src="../images/stack_trace.png">